AndyTheDragon/AndreExamSpring2025/readme.md

-# MockExam2024_fall Project Overview
+# AndreExamSpring2025 Project Overview

 ## Introduction
-MockExam2024_fall is a RESTful API application for managing __.
-It provides endpoints for creating, reading, updating, and deleting ___, as well as user authentication and authorization.
+AndreExamSpring2025 is a RESTful API application for managing ski lessons and instructors.
+It provides endpoints for creating, reading, updating, and deleting ski lessons and instructors, as well as user authentication and authorization.

 ## Project Structure
 The project follows a standard MVC architecture with the following components: